frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ## Main features

-* Two different alpha layers derived from RSTHD.
+* Alpha layer originally derived from RSTHD hence maintaining the RSTH left hand home row, NIOA right home row (same letter but different order) and the E key on the left thumb.
 * A custom layer switching code, which is like a merger or QMK's LT() and TG() functions.
 More information is [here](../../../../keyboard-notes/tree/master/qmk-layer-tap-toggle).
 * The ability to select the OS in use (currently Mac and Windows supported) from the keyboard, which changes the shortcuts programmed into the keyboard.
 More information is [here](../../../../keyboard-notes/tree/master/qmk-os-shortcuts).
 * A custom mouse feature to make mouse keys more controllable.
 More information is [here](../../../../keyboard-notes/tree/master/qmk-custom-mouse).